- Appropriations on Education / Higher Education

 I support the promotion of public/private partnerships with our schools.
 Involving private partners in our schools allow us to make sure that scarce funding is maximized in a way that is efficient and provides the best available education and safety for our children.

-As a member of the NC State Board of Community Colleges, I have directly seen how important higher education is in a community.
+As a former member of the NC State Board of Community Colleges and a current member of the Appropriations on Education, as well as the Education Committee, I have directly seen how important higher education is in a community.
 Our work places are becoming more and more high-tech and our workforce must be prepared for this fact.
 I fully support our local community college and the training they provide to promote a highly skilled workforce and also provide an alternate to a 4-year degree.

 Support Law Enforcement and Safety Services